rocky-linux/documentation/docs/guides/summer-of-docs-2024.md

 ## Project: Desktop User Documentation Enhancement

-The goal of our first Rocky Linux (RL) Summer of Docs initiative is to create a new documentation category for Enterprise Linux Desktop Users.
+Our first Rocky Linux (RL) Summer of Docs initiative aims to create a new documentation category for Enterprise Linux Desktop Users.

-This project, inspired by the highly esteemed and eponymous Google Season of Docs project, aims to fill a gap in the current RL documentation.
+Inspired by the highly esteemed and eponymous Google Season of Docs project, this project aims to fill a gap in the current RL documentation.

 By developing comprehensive, user-friendly, and multilingual desktop user guides, we can expand RL's user base and improve its usability.
-This will make Rocky Linux more appealing to a wider audience, strengthening its position in the enterprise Linux market.
+This will make Rocky Linux more appealing to a wider audience and strengthen its position in the enterprise Linux market.

 ## Scope